rlv-dan/Notepad2-Bookmark-Edition/README.md

 Notepad2 Bookmark Edition
 =========================

 Notepad2 is a light-weight, free and open source Notepad-like text editor with syntax highlighting, originally created by [Florian Balmer](http://www.flos-freeware.ch/notepad2.html). *Bookmark Edition* is a port with extra features.
-Windows binaries are available from my homepage: http://rlvision.com/notepad2/about.asp
+Windows binaries are available from my [homepage](http://rlvision.com/notepad2/about.asp)

 ## Bookmark Edition Features